Fall in Love All Over Again

-Ha!
-See what we did there?
+Fall in love… Ha!
+See what I did there?

-Comfortable vs Complacent
+Being Comfortable vs. Complacent

 How to Overcome Complacency in Marriage